 Lastly, gas grills can be stored upright and outside at a safe distance away from other structures.
 Always use the controls to turn off the grill and then close off the gas line at the tank.

 About ServiceMaster By Simons:

-ServiceMaster By Simons is a MBE/WBE certified minority and women-owned and family run company serving Chicago, Oak Park, River Forest, and the North Shore.
-The business provides Water & Flood Damage Restoration, Fire & Smoke Damage Restoration, Mold Remediation and a wide range of interior Specialty Cleaning including Hoarder& Clutter Cleaning, Post-Construction Cleaning, Carpet & Upholstery Cleaning for residential and commercial property owners and managers in Chicago, Oak Park, River Forest and the North Shore.
+ServiceMaster By Simons is an MBE/WBE certified minority and women-owned and family-run company serving Chicago, Oak Park, River Forest, and the North Shore.
+The business provides Water & Flood Damage Restoration, Fire & Smoke Damage Restoration, Mold Remediation and a wide range of interior Specialty Cleaning including Hoarder & Clutter Cleaning, Post-Construction Cleaning, Carpet & Upholstery Cleaning for residential and commercial property owners and managers in Chicago, Oak Park, River Forest, and the North Shore.
 For more information, give us a call at 773-376-1110 or visit servicemasterbysimons.com.